4warned/STINGARv2-readthedocs/docs/install/faq.md

 <h4>Podman / podman-compose</h4>

 Podman is an alternative to Docker which doesn't require sudo access to your host.
 It does, however, limit the port mappings of your host to >1024.
 Hence you will need to point your browser at a specific port number (above 1024) to access the STINGAR web dashboard.

-In this example we will use port <b>8443</b> instead of the default <b>443</b>:
+In this wallkthrough example we will use port <b>8443</b> instead of the default <b>443</b>: (ensure your firewall settings allow inbound traffic from ports 8443, 8080, 24224.

 <b>STEP 1)</b> You will need to edit your <code>nginx.conf</code> file to update the listen ports and port mapping settings :